Garylee021/community.keyos.net/site/get/index.md

   <div class="lts">

-  ## VyOS Stream
+  ## KeyOS Stream

-  VyOS Stream serves as a technology preview and a quality gate for the upcoming LTS release.
+  KeyOS Stream serves as a technology preview and a quality gate for the upcoming LTS release.
   New images are releases roughly every quarter.

-  Features can only be removed from VyOS Stream through a deprecation procedure, and we promise to only make forward-compatible changes to the configuration syntax and API, so that users, integrators, and developers of external tools can prepare their environments and projects for the future LTS release and help us identify and fix issues.
+  Features can only be removed from KeyOS Stream through a deprecation procedure, and we promise to only make forward-compatible changes to the configuration syntax and API, so that users, integrators, and developers of external tools can prepare their environments and projects for the future LTS release and help us identify and fix issues.

-  Go to the [VyOS Stream page](/get/stream) to download.
+  Go to the [KeyOS Stream page](/get/stream) to download.

   </div>